GPS Tracking Data Should Be Revealed

 The American Civil Liberties Union (ACLU) has filed a lawsuit in the great state of Vermont against the Department of Justice in regards to GPS tracking data and information the government has accessed and stored from citizen’s cellular phones.

 Today, GPS tracking systems are all around us.
-They are in cabs and rental cars for fleet management operations, and are embedded into the hardware of our mobile communication devices.
-GPS tracking systems provide us with a wealth of information related to location and travel history, but it is the government legally accessing personal GPS tracking data from our cellular phones that has made the ACLU dig their heels in and say enough.
+They are in cabs and rental cars for fleet management operations and are embedded in the hardware of our mobile communication devices.
+GPS tracking systems provide us with a wealth of information related to location and travel history, but it is the government legally accessing personal GPS tracking data from our cellular phones that have made the ACLU dig their heels in and say enough.

-What the ACLU is doing is not trying to stop the Department of Justice from accessing the live GPS tracker information, but rather that the government entity simply make the records public.
+What the ACLU is doing is not trying to stop the Department of Justice from accessing the live GPS tracker information, but rather that the government entity simply makes the records public.

 ACLU: Leftist Crack Heads Or Defenders of Constitution?

-The ACLU is probably most known for their crazy law suits and positions on controversial issues.
+The ACLU is probably most known for its crazy lawsuits and positions on controversial issues.
 For example, the ACLU were the ones who wanted to take Christ out of Christmas and the word “God” out of the pledge of allegiance.
 However, this case against the Department of Justice in regards to GPS tracking is an interesting one because the government monitoring of private citizens is done without warrant or oversight.